COSI-Lab/book/src/services/authoritative_dns.md

 COSI has two authoritative DNS servers and they are both running [NSD](https://en.wikipedia.org/wiki/NSD).

 One server `dns1.cosi.clarkson.edu` is running on [Talos](../infrastructure/servers/talos.md).
 While `dns2.cosi.clarkson.edu` is [Atlas](../infrastructure/vms.md#atlas).
-Talos is configured as the primary server and Atlas will recieve XFR updates from Talos when ever the zone changes.
+Talos is configured as the primary server and Atlas will receive XFR updates from Talos when ever the zone changes.

 OIT's caching DNS servers are configured to cache the entire zone files over XFR.
 That is why we have XFR enabled for OIT's name servers.
 If you notice DNS results are buggy within the Clarkson network it is probably this.